What is the average salary in Brighton, MA?

 Boston Medical Center

-Boston Medical Center is a large hospital.
-They offer a good salary and benefits for their employees.
+Boston Medical Center is a major teaching hospital that provides a wide range of healthcare services.
+They offer good compensation to their employees.

 -